-If you have been to Bermuda, you are familiar with the whistling night call of the infamous Tree Frog.
+If you’ve been to Bermuda, you are familiar with the whistling night call of the infamous Tree Frog.
 Only about the size of a thumbnail, the tree frogs are slight in stature but big in presence.
 If you are lucky to see one, you will be surprised to discover that such a big noise can come from such a small amphibian.

 There are two species of Whistling Frogs (Tree Frogs) in Bermuda.
 The Eleutherodactylus johnstonei and Eleutherodactylus gossei, the first of the two is more common and smaller while the other has almost disappeared.
 Both are brownish, nocturnal, living in trees near the ground and by day hiding under stones and leaf litter.